dronology-outdoor/PiDev/README.md

 # PiDev
-Development Repo to test code chunks on mounted pis
+Development Repo to test code chunks on mounted pis Currently THIS repo deploys a pi with debian stretch and python tools installs and configurs an adhoc network per settings in src/adhoc_network.py

-Demonstration pi code being installed is currently stored [here](https://github.com/dronology-outdoor/PiDronology.git)
+Currently the demonstration application being installed is [PiDronology](https://github.com/dronology-outdoor/PiDronology.git)

 ## Create new pi:
 * Login to resin.io with outdoor account